 This 100% pure natural and organic argan oil is amazing.
 It's nourishing and healing, but the best part is that you can also use it for your skin and nails.

-Deriving its argan oil from the Mediterranean argan tree, this conditioner is packed with vitamin E and antioxidants to smooth out hair and give it a protective barrier from future damage.
+Deriving its argan oil from the Mediterranean argan tree, this conditioner is packed with vitamin E and antioxidants to smooth out hair while also giving it a protective barrier from future damage.

 We do a number on our hair when we regularly rely on hot styling tools.
 To protect it from the hot temperature, use something like this heat protectant spray on damp hair.
 If you want extra shine, spritz some after you're done styling.

-If you haven't already, go and start using argan oil for your hair for the TLC it needs (and deserve).
+If you haven't already, start using argan oil on your hair for the TLC it needs (and deserves).
 You'll be really glad that you did.